Are Women-Owned VC Funds the key to accelerating access to capital for women?

 Laina Raveendran Greene is the co-founder of Angels of Impact

 Based in Singapore, the fund invests in responsibly produced goods made by women living in poverty.
-They connect women-led social enterprises who are helping alleviate poverty, connecting them to investors as well as markets.
+They connect women-led social enterprises that are helping alleviate poverty, connecting them to investors as well as markets.
 I talk to her about her journey to launch her own VC fund from the desire to align her values, business skills and her will to have a positive impact on the world.
 She is also the co-author of Sustainable Impact.
 How women Are Key To Ending Poverty

 So we have this fundamental premise that there are many people out there who actually have done well for themselves.
 But they all are searching for more meaning in their lives, and they want to do things that are meaningful.
 Some of them have contributed to charity, but being capitalists themselves and having made their money as an entrepreneur, they kind of feel a little bit awkward with just pure charity you know.
 They want to be more hands-on involved, they want to help the business grow.
 So we began to look for people like that.

-- Learn as much as you can about finance and investment
+- Learn as much as you can about finance and investment and 8 financial literacy books for women to take control of their finances is a good place to start.

 - Think of investing or spending on companies and products that have a social impact